How to Watch the ‘One Tree Hill’ Reunion Christmas Movie Online

 The cast of the former hit series One Tree Hill reunites for a reunion special, as well as a holiday movie on the Lifetime network tonight.
 The movie airs at 8 p.m.
-ET/PT and 7 p.m.
+ET/7 p.m.
 CT, while the reunion will air at 10 p.m.
-ET/PT and 9 p.m.
+ET/9 p.m.
 CT.
 The movie is titled The Christmas Contract and, for those who do not have a cable subscription, you may be looking for other ways to watch the show online.
 If you don’t have cable or can’t get to a TV, you can watch a live stream of Lifetime on your computer, phone or streaming device via one of the following cable-free, live-TV streaming services:

 Lifetime is one of 85 channels included in the main Fubo bundle.
 You can sign up for a free 7-day trial right here, and you can then watch a live stream of the show on your computer via the FuboTV website, or on your phone, tablet or streaming device via the FuboTV app.

-If you can’t watch live, FuboTV comes with 30 hours of Cloud DVR (with the ability to upgrade to 500 hours), as well as a “72-Hour Lookback” feature, which allows you to watch most shows up to three days after they air even if you forgot to record them.
+If you can’t watch live, FuboTV comes with 30 hours of Cloud DVR (with the ability to upgrade to 500 hours), as well as a “72-Hour Lookback” feature, which allows you to watch the movie and reunion up to three days after they air even if you forgot to record them.

 If you can’t watch live, Philo also allows you to DVR programs and watch them up to 30 days later.
 And even if you forget to DVR something, Philo also comes with a 72-hour rewind feature, which allows you to replay any event that has aired in the last three days.